Gebran Bassil: Involvement in the rhetoric of Lebanese protests

 These explicit lyrics curse Bassil with a vulgar reference to his mother's genitals.
 The song was sung in the street and was reproduced and parodied in various forms in popular social media posts and mass-forwarded WhatsApp messages until it was nearly ubiquitously known in Lebanon.
 Its rapidly spreading popularity led some social media users to dub Bassil "the most cursed politician in the world for the shortest period of time."
 Bassil has claimed that all these attacks are part of a wider character assassination by his opponents.

 World Economic Forum in Davos 2019 and 2020

-In January 2019, Bassil bragged at Davos that he can teach the United States and the United Kingdom "how to run a country without a budget".
+In January 2019, Bassil bragged at Davos that he can teach the United States and the United Kingdom "how to run a country without a budget". the Lebanese economy collapsed later that year.

 In January 2020, he attended the World Economic Forum in Davos, and when asked by Hadley Gamble regarding the trip funding, he responded that it was offered to him.
 In the same meeting, the Dutch foreign trade minister, Sigrid Kaag, mentioned that in her home country, "we're not allowed to have friends like that."